cosmos/cosmos-sdk/docs/spec/governance/state.md

     ProposalStatusAccepted  = 0x3   // Proposal has been accepted
     ProposalStatusRejected  = 0x4   // Proposal has been rejected
 )

-type Procedure struct {
-  VotingPeriod      int64               //  Length of the voting period.
-Initial value: 2 weeks MinDeposit        sdk.Coins           //  Minimum deposit for a proposal to enter voting period.
-  Threshold         rational.Rational   //  Minimum propotion of Yes votes for proposal to pass.
-Initial value: 0.5 Veto              rational.Rational   //  Minimum value of Veto votes to Total votes ratio for proposal to be vetoed.
-Initial value: 1/3
-  MaxDepositPeriod  int64               //  Maximum period for Atom holders to deposit on a proposal.
-Initial value: 2 months GovernancePenalty sdk.Rat               //  Penalty if validator does not vote

-  IsActive          bool                //  If true, procedure is active.
-Only one procedure can have isActive true.
-}
 ```

-The current active procedure is stored in a global `params` KVStore.

 ### Deposit